codestah/Web-Programming---Assignment-3/README.md

 First Push

-This is Assignment 3 for Web Programming at RMIT, Melbourne, Australia.
+The project was based on creating a website for Silverado Cinemas.
+It required a ticket booking system which allocated seating and handled transactions for Web Programming at RMIT, Melbourne, Australia 2015.

+## Team members

+* Peta Costello